 have already indicated that saying yes to one will make it harder to

 If Brown County Commissioners say Yes to this tax abatement, the solar and wind industry will see that Brown is willing to provide tax abatements.
 Brown County will become a target for more projects.
+Brookesmith ISD has already approved two applications for solar projects.

 Construction of a solar installation requires clear cutting and minimization of all vegetation on all of the land where panels will be placed.
-All native trees, plants and grasses will be destroyed and for at least the next 35 years the ground will be maintained to keep plant life to a minimum.
+All native trees, plants and grasses will be removed and for at least the next 35 years the ground will be maintained to keep plant life to a minimum.
 As a result, much wildlife in this area will be displaced.
 There is also concern in the community about damaged solar panels leaching chemicals into the ground.
-This, along with potentially modifying our creeks and ponds to accommodate solar panel installation, will change our ground water and potentially impact our wells.
+This, along with potentially modifying our creeks and ponds to accommodate solar panel installation, could change our ground water and potentially impact our wells.
 We also are concerned with how 8 miles of contiguous solar panels will affect migratory birds, Monarch Butterfly migration and other species.

 With the currently proposed projects, we are faced with the potential for 8 to 10 square miles of continuous land in Brown County being clear cut and managed to minimize vegetation growth for at least the next 35 to 50 years.
 The long-term impact to native trees and grasses, ground water, erosion, wildlife displacement and flyways for birds are all concerns we cannot ignore nor risks we can take.